NewEnglandTravelPlanner.com Logo The Wayside

-This is the house described by Louisa May Alcott in her famous book Little Women, although today most of the furnishings are those of Margaret Sidney, author of Five Little Peppers.
+This is the house described by Louisa May Alcott in her famous novel Little Women.
+Most of the furnishings are those of Margaret Sidney, author of Five Little Peppers.

-Located a mile (1.6 km) east of Concord's Monument Square and just a few steps east of Orchard House, The Wayside is the house Louisa May Alcott described in her book.
+Located a mile (1.6 km) east of Concord's Monument Square and just a few steps east of Orchard House(map), The Wayside is the house Louisa May Alcott described in her famous novel, Little Women.

 The Wayside